 Todd C. Helmus is a senior behavioral scientist at the RAND Corporation.
-He specializes in irregular warfare, counterterrorism, and security cooperation.
+He specializes in terrorism, strategic communications and social media.
 Helmus has authored numerous studies that focused on improving U.S. efforts to counter militant recruitment and decrease popular support for terrorism and insurgency.
 Most recently he has examined the networks of ISIS supporters and opponents on Twitter.
 Helmus has worked closely with U.S. special operations forces (SOF) in Afghanistan where he served as an advisor to U.S. commanders and led studies on U.S. efforts to train Afghan Special Security Forces.
 In 2008, he also served in Baghdad as an advisor to Multi-National Forces Iraq.
-Helmus is the lead author of Enlisting Madison Avenue: the Marketing Approach to Earning Popular Support in Theaters of Operation.
 He received his Ph.D. in clinical psychology from Wayne State University.

 Todd Helmus, Erin York, Peter Chalk, Promoting Online Voices for Countering Violent Extremism, RAND (RR-130), 2013